wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_call_invocations.md

 - the INVOCATION request ID does not correspond to a new call request, and,
 - the INVOCATION request ID does not match any RPC invocation in progress,

 then it MUST ignore and discard that INVOCATION message without any further correlated response to the *Dealer*.
-The rationale for this is that the *Caller* will eventually receive a correlated RESULT or ERROR message from the previous call completion and will be able to handle the call completion accordingly.
+The rationale for this is that the *Dealer* will eventually receive a correlated YIELD or ERROR message from the *Callee* and then send a correlated RESULT or ERROR message to the *Caller*, thus the *Caller* and the *Dealer* will both be able to handle the call completion accordingly.

 The sequence diagram below illustrates this sitation, where the Network actor models network delay.